Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Lake District Landforms

-Drumlins made of boufler clay have been deposited south of Kendal.
+Drumlins made of boudler clay have been deposited south of Kendal.
+They are oriented to the south-west [visible here](https://www.google.com/maps/@54.2840549,-2.7003992,13.74z/data=!5m1!1e4?hl=en&entry=ttu), supporting the idea that the ice was moving outwards from the area of higher topography to lower areas.
+**Langstrath Valley** has an example of lateral moraine on the north side.

 ### Essay snippet: inter-related valley landforms [16 marks]